recaptime-dev/legal-policies/docs/mod-policies/coc-enforcement.md

 the ban decision, it is cannot be reversed unless the ban was happened in bad faith or human error.
 ```

+Depending on the situtation, we may scope the ban to specific project/community areas
+at our discretation.

 ## Enforcement on Fediverse

 Enforcing the community code of conduct on the fediverse is different due to
-federated nature of the network.
+the federated nature of the network, but we'll try to